sonots/fluentd-server/README.md

 ## What You Can Do

-With Fluentd Server, you can manage fluentd configuration file with `erb`.
+With Fluentd Server, you can manage fluentd configuration files centrally with `erb`.

 For example, you may create a config whose name is `worker` as: